 EPA’s role at Fiskville

-EPA issued initial clean up notices in 2013 that required CFA to:
+EPA issued remedial notices in 2013 that required CFA to:

 The s.53V environmental audit identified the extent of contamination, site cleanup and monitoring requirements.
 The audit was completed in 2014.
 It included extensive testing at the training centre and on surrounding land.
 CFA used the audit findings and recommendations to develop the site cleanup plan.